 Before taking up the JLP role, Trevor served as Chair of the Equality and Human Rights Commission.
 He is also an acclaimed documentary-maker and expert in data analytics.
 Trevor explains how consumers’ trust in John Lewis stems from its democracy, giving every partner a stake, a degree of autonomy and a chance to air their views: “Big businesses may not be able to duplicate the model (unless they’re privatisations or start-ups), but there’s much they can borrow.”

 Trevor Phillips is perhaps best known as the chair of the Equality and Human Rights Commission (EHRC), and formerly the head of the Commission for Racial Equality, having previously worked as a factual TV producer and presenter.
-He now serves as President of John Lewis Partnership Council.
+He has served as President of John Lewis Partnership Council, chairs a recruitment company and leads a data analytics business.

 A student activist in his home city of London, Trevor became the first black president of the National Union of Students.
 He then went to work in LWT’s current affairs department where be became a producer and presenter.
 He was a reporter on This Week and rose to become LWT’s head of current affairs.